The title of the article: Nonprofit Catalog: Volunteer Time Off (VTO).

 One easy way to accomplish this is to offer professional development opportunities.
 These may range from a mentorship program to online courses.
 As a result, you’ll not only keep employees invested in their roles, but you’ll also help them improve their performance in those roles.

-Embrace peer-to-peer recognition
+Embrace employee recognition

 Involve employees in decision-making